 The Energy Poverty Advisory Hub (EPAH) Call for Technical Assistance

-This call opened February 1st and will closed March 15th.
+This call opened March 1st and will close April 7th (extended from March 31st).

 Awarded applicants will receive up to 9 months of tailored support by experts and the EPAH team to develop their energy poverty actions.